This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. For more information

 So how is everyone feeling?
 I have been extra tired this past week, so there were less additional meals to add to this Whole 30 Meal Plan Week 3 edition of food ideas.
 I was hoping to get another breakfast recipe created, but just couldn’t get up the energy to do it, lol.
-Hopefully this week will run more smoothly and I can finally come up with an Egg Muffin recipe that I love!!
+Hopefully this week will run more smoothly and I can finally come up with a Breakfast Egg Muffin recipe that I love!!

 I have once again pulled together some of my favorite recipes to help us all stay motivated in Week 3, but you can deviate wherever you need or want to.
 Four of the recipes use a pressure cooker, if you do not have one you could try to recreate them in a slow cooker, on the stove top, or just find something else from the Whole 30 archives at the bottom of the page.

 So how did Week 2 go?
 I have gone back and forth from dead tired, to being full of energy!
 I do think one of my issues is completely my own fault, I ate avocado again. 🙁 My joints ache and I’m nauseous.
 You would think that I would learn!!
 LOL

 I have also been doing a lot more soul searching this time around.
 I knew that my dependence on potatoes the first time around was a bad idea, and I started to really think about why.
 I came to the conclusion that I wasn’t really changing my habits, I was just substituting approved foods!
 So no Lara Bars this time, they have 25 grams of carbohydrates in each bar!
 For perspective, two Resse’s Peanut Butter Cups have 24 carbohydrates!!
 I am also limiting my potato intake, so in a way I actually doing Low Carb Whole30…as if regular was not hard enough, LOL

 Whole 30 Meal Plan Week 3: